 It is important to keep in mind he mentions nothing of the other incidents surrounding Jericho in the Bible; such as Ehud and Eglon, the Levite, and subsequent burning of the Benjamite towns.

-Garstang's findings, though did not go unchallenged, stood on solid ground for about 20 years.
+Garstang's findings, though, did not go unchallenged but stood on solid ground for about 20 years.